laike9m/ezcf/README.rst

     pip install ezcf

-Note: if you run into ``error: yaml.h: No such file or directory``, don't worry, you can still use ezcf without any problem.
+If you run into ``error: yaml.h: No such file or directory``, don't worry, you can still use ezcf without any problem.

 Sample Usage
 ------------

+``ezcf`` supports all kinds of valid import statements, here's an
+example:

 ::